New Financial Accounting for Service Management in S/4HANA Cloud

 - The “Actual duration” of 5 Hours is sent to Time sheet and posted in accounting as costs

-For service confirmation overtime category can be provided.
+For service confirmation overtime category can be provided, here weekend.
 Based on the overtime category sales prices and cost rates can be determined.
-Overtime is an attribute in the cost journal entry item – see figure 9.
-The Overtime attribute needs to be enabled by HR SSCUI!
+Overtime is an attribute in the cost journal entry item – see figure below.
+The Overtime attribute needs to be enabled by HR SSCUI.

-The accounting indicator is mapped to the financial attribute “billable control” and provided in the cost Journal entry.
+The accounting indicator or “billable control” is stored in the Journal entry, which posts the costs on the service order item.
 The accounting indicator influences the sales price of the service confirmation

-First line is the credit of the executing employee cost center
+In the time confirmation document the first item is the credit of the executing employee cost center.

-Second line is the debit of the service order item with the market segment information of the service order – see very right columns.
-Here the customer, the customer group out of the Business partner master and the product sold – in this example the bundle product – is shown.
+Second item is the debit of the service order item with the overtime and billable control information and the market segment information of the service order – see very right columns.
+Here the customer and the product sold – in this example the bundle product – is shown.

 There is an own app available to maintain service specific cost rates: app “Manage cost rates – professional services” – see figure 19